masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Pipelining is not restricted to just function or module instantiations.
 A module itself can have a set of registers and different variables/wires have the results from different cycles.
-It is up to the designer to manage it, and it is one of the main sources of complexity of hardware design and verification.
+It is up to the designer to manage it, and it is one of the main complexity sources of hardware design and verification.